Lebara Mobile is a mobile network with international calling at its heart, as many of its plans let you call dozens of destinations at no extra cost.

 38.1ms |

-There isn’t much information on Lebara’s speeds, but according to Opensignal data from September 2021, Vodafone’s average download speed is 21.6Mbps, while its average upload speed is 7.4Mbps.
+There isn’t much information on Lebara’s speeds, but according to Opensignal data from September 2024, Vodafone’s average download speed is 31.1Mbps, while its average upload speed is 7.8Mbps.
 Lebara’s speeds may be similar, since it uses the same infrastructure, and that would put it behind EE and Three but ahead of O2 for downloads, and only behind EE for uploads.
 These speeds factor in a combination of 5G, 4G and 3G.

 Vodafone’s (and potentially therefore Lebara’s) average latency meanwhile is said – based on an older April 2020 report - to be 39.0ms.
 Latency is how long the network takes to respond to a request, so lower numbers are better here, putting Vodafone (and potentially Lebara Mobile) in an average position.
 We used older data here because latency wasn’t included in recent reports.

-For 5G, a September 2020 report from Point Topic found that Vodafone’s average download speed is 143.6Mbps, while a 2021 report from Ookla found its median 5G download speed to be 159Mbps, so Lebara’s speeds may well be similar.
+For 5G, a September 2024 report from Opensignal found that Vodafone’s average download speed is 138.7Mbps, while a RootMetrics report from the first half of 2024 found that Vodafone’s median 5G download speed was 184.9Mbps, so Lebara’s speeds may be similar.

 On the subject of traffic management, Lebara Mobile says “We reserve the right to manage your use of the Network in order to protect it for the use of all of our customers.
 We may therefore apply traffic management controls from time to time to protect the Network.”